-Bryant’s final game took place on April 13, 2016.
-He went out with a bang against the Utah Jazz, dropping 60 points and reminding everyone he could still dominate the game.
-Bryant’s wife and children attended the game.
+Bryant's final game took place on April 13, 2016.
+He went out on a high note against the Utah Jazz, dropping 60 points and reminding everyone he could still dominate the game.
+Bryant's wife and children attended the game.

 2016: Bryant honored with his own day